Read about CSAM staff psychologists and therapists' training backgrounds and interests.

 Licensed Psychologist (PSY24017)

 Dr. Fuhr received her Ph.D. in clinical psychology from Suffolk University in Boston, Massachusetts.
 She trained in a variety of clinical settings, including inpatient and outpatient hospitals, forensic settings, university counseling centers, and substance abuse treatment programs.
 The focus of her clinical training has been providing individual and group therapy, as well as conducting psychological assessments (including neuropsychological, cognitive, personality, and ADHD assessments).
 Dr. Fuhr completed her APA accredited internship at Saint Elizabeth’s Hospital in Washington, DC.
 The scope of her career includes substance abuse treatment centers, an intensive outpatient program for depression and anxiety, and private practice.
 Dr. Fuhr also provides wellness and communication seminars in business and educational settings.
-She has spent over ten years working in private practice, providing cognitive-behavioral therapy and psychological assessments for children and adults.
+She has spent over ten years working in private practice, providing Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and psychological assessments for children and adults.
 She specializes in treating adults with anxiety and mood disorders, including obsessive-compulsive disorder, social anxiety, generalized anxiety, phobias, panic disorder, agoraphobia, post-traumatic stress disorder, habit change, and depression.
 She also works with clients struggling to make difficult life transitions.
 Dr. Fuhr uses cutting edge techniques to overcome problematic thoughts, feelings, and behaviors.
 Dr. Fuhr is trained in EMDR therapy for trauma and phobias.
 Therapy is tailored to meet each individual's specific needs and short term goals, as well as help clients build tools for long-term balance and well-being.

 Janina Scarlet, Ph.D.